sgoyalsmvj/TheHomeVoyage/README.md

 # TheHomeVoyage - MERN Booking App

 This repository contains the source code for a full-stack booking app named HomeVoyage, built using the MERN stack (MongoDB, Express.js, React, Node.js).
-The app is designed to emulate the functionality of Airbnb, allowing users to create accounts, list places for rent, and make bookings.
+The app allow users to create accounts, list places for rent, and make bookings.

 ## Introduction

-TheHomeVoyage is a beginner-friendly tutorial project that guides you through the process of building a full-stack booking system app using the MERN stack.
+TheHomeVoyage is a project that guides you through the process of building a full-stack booking system app using the MERN stack.
 It covers the development of key features such as user authentication, listing places, uploading photos, managing bookings, and more.

 ## Features

-- User authentication (Login and Register)
+- User authentication (Login, Register and Google Oauth)
 - Account management
 - Listing places/accommodations
 - Uploading photos from a device or a link